View, compare, book

 Day 7 (B,L,D)

-This morning we head south again, through Cattle Country and back into South Australia to Innamincka, made famous by Victorian explorers Burke and Wills and their ill-fated exploration across central Australia.
+Leaving Birdsville this morning, we stop for photos at the famous Birdsville Racecourse and the Diamantina River.
+Today we’re heading south again, through Cattle Country and back into South Australia to Innamincka, made famous by Victorian explorers Burke and Wills and their ill-fated exploration across central Australia.

-Overnight accommodation- motel room with en-suite, Innamincka Pub Hotel
+Overnight accommodation- motel room with en-suite, Innamincka Pub Hotel, a short walk from the Cooper Creek.

 Day 8 (B,L,D)